Legazpi, Albay: Museums

-There are a few museums in Legazpi that showcase and preserve the city's historical and cultural identity.
-The Legazpi City Museum and Library, located in a wing of City Hall along Rizal Street, contains displays of archaeological sherds, ethnographic items, 19th-century photographs, and dioramas, serving as the city's main repository of tangible heritage.
-Though modest in size, it is noted for its object-based storytelling on everyday life in the Mayon region.

-Nearby, beside St. Gregory the Great Cathedral, is the Museo de Legazpi, opened in March 2019 on the second floor of Gregorian Mall.
-Operated by the City Tourism Office, it follows a three-gallery format: a chronological history exhibit, a heritage-object room, and a rotating gallery that has hosted themes such as a Catriona Gray national costume and Pope John Paul II memorabilia exhibit.
+The Legazpi City Museum and Library is located in a wing of City Hall on Rizal Street and serves as the city's main repository of its tangible heritage, containing displays of archaeological sherds, ethnographic items, 19th-century photographs, and dioramas.
+Though modest in size it is noted for its object-based storytelling of everyday life in the Mayon region.
+Nearby, beside St. Gregory the Great Cathedral, is the Museo de Legazpi which was opened in March 2019 and is operated by the City Tourism Office.
+It follows a three-gallery format with a chronological history exhibit, a heritage-object room, and a rotating gallery that has hosted themes such as Catriona Gray national costumes and Pope John Paul II memorabilia.

-For contemporary art, the Albay Capital Atrium Art Gallery in the atrium of the Albay Provincial Capitol regularly features juried exhibits by Bicolano artists and serves as a key venue during the Magayon Festival.

-Just outside the city, in Busay, Daraga, the National Museum of the Philippines – Bicol has permanent exhibitions that cover the geology of Mayon Volcano, regional biodiversity, and archaeological finds from sites such as Cagsawa.
-The complex also includes a rock garden.
+The Albay Capitol Atrium Art Gallery regularly features exhibits by Bicolano artists and serves as a key venue during the Magayon Festival.
+Just outside the city in Busay, Daraga, the National Museum of the Philippines–Bicol has permanent exhibitions that cover the geology of Mayon Volcano, regional biodiversity, archaeological finds from sites such as Cagsawa, and also includes a rock garden.